billg3/Persona/README.md

 This README documents steps to run the app

-please clone repo
+Please clone repo
-run rails s
+Run rails s
+Create an account
+See the collective
-build your persona
+Build your persona

-<h3>This web app is my original intelligent property thanks</h3>
+This web app is my original intellectual property
+FBI Anti-Piracy Warning
+Thanks